BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ## Tools

-Our research leverages various tools to accomplish the stated goals:
+### Worked Example Miner: A Comprehensive Tool for Java Repository Analysis

+This project introduces the "Worked Example Miner", an innovative tool designed to streamline and enhance the analysis of Java repositories.
+By aggregating the capabilities of several established tools, it provides a robust framework for generating detailed data and metadata pivotal for examining repository evolution, identifying trends, and selecting prime candidates for creating worked examples.
+Here's how Worked Example Miner integrates these tools to offer a multifaceted analysis approach:

-- **CK (Chidamber & Kemerer):** A tool used to collect and analyze code metrics from repositories.
-In this project, CK is employed to generate code metrics for repositories like Apache Commons-lang and Jabref.
+- **CK (Chidamber & Kemerer):** Utilized for its adeptness in collecting and analyzing code metrics, CK plays a crucial role in our tool by generating essential code metrics for repositories such as Apache Commons-lang and Jabref.

-- **PyDriller:** A Python framework used for mining software repositories.
-It is utilized to traverse the commit tree in the repository and run CK for every commit hash it is in.
+- **PyDriller:** This Python framework excels in mining software repositories.
+Within Worked Example Miner, PyDriller is harnessed to navigate through the commit tree of a repository, facilitating the execution of CK at every commit, thereby ensuring a comprehensive analysis across the development timeline.

-- **RefactoringMiner:** A tool used for mining refactorings in Git repositories.
-It helps identify changes in the code that contribute to code evolution.
+- **RefactoringMiner:** Renowned for its ability to detect refactorings within Git repositories, RefactoringMiner is incorporated to pinpoint code modifications that signify evolution.
+This insight is invaluable in understanding the adaptive measures taken throughout a project's lifecycle.

+By leveraging the combined strengths of these tools, Worked Example Miner emerges as a powerhouse for Java repository analysis.
+It not only facilitates the generation of differential analyses for each commit but also meticulously tracks the historical progression of selected CK metrics at each stage of code development.
+Furthermore, the tool is equipped to conduct linear regression analyses, detect substantial changes, and identify refactoring types cataloged by RefactoringMiner.

+The integration of these capabilities allows Worked Example Miner to produce an array of outputs, from detailed commit diffs to analyses of repository evolution and potential trends.
+Such comprehensive data is instrumental in pinpointing exemplary candidates for the creation of worked examples, thus enriching educational resources and facilitating a deeper understanding of Java repository dynamics.

+In essence, Worked Example Miner stands as a testament to the synergy of combining specialized tools to achieve a greater understanding of software development practices by the code metrics evolution.
+Through its detailed analyses, educators, researchers, and developers are better equipped to study Java repositories, enabling the cultivation of rich, informative worked examples that highlight best practices and evolutionary insights in software development.

+### Word2Vec
-- **Word2Vector:** A technique used for natural language processing and understanding.
-In this project, Word2Vector is employed for similarity analysis between texts, such as code snippets and questions.
+As a technique rooted in natural language processing, Word2Vec is applied to perform similarity analysis between various texts, such as code snippets and questions.
+This analysis aids in identifying patterns and relationships that may not be immediately evident.

 ## Repositories